Fermentation Food Safety, What Irish Kitchens Must Know

 Two glass jars filled with traditional fermented foods, including vibrant red kimchi and a jar of amber liquid, displayed on a rustic wooden surface.

-The Legal Landmine Kombucha and the 1.2% ABV Threshold
+The Legal Landmine, Kombucha and the 1.2% ABV Threshold

 The Law (That Most Chefs Don’t Know)